Sleep services patient information

 A multiple sleep latency test

 Sometimes, polysomnography may be followed with further monitoring of sleepiness the following day.
 A multiple sleep latency test (MSLT) is often helpful in the case of unexplained daytime somnolence and can be useful in the diagnosis of narcolepsy.
-You will be woken at 07.00 following your overnight stay and provided with a light breakfast.
-You will be asked to take scheduled naps at roughly two-hour intervals throughout the following day.
-You will not be allowed to have any caffienated beverages during the daytime and will be asked to remain awake and stay out of bed between naps.
+If you need to have a multiple sleep latency test, you will be monitored for one week before using an activity monitor (see section on actigrpahy below).
+You will then stay overnight in our dedicated sleep centre and throughout the next day, where you will have scheduled naps every two hours.
+You will not be allowed to have any caffeinated beverages during the daytime and will be asked to remain awake and stay out of bed between naps.
 The test is usually finished by 18.00 at the latest.
 After your test, you will have the opportunity to shower before you leave.

 Actigraphy helps to monitor sleep-wake cycles and is useful in the diagnosis of circadian rhythm disturbances.
 It may also be used to monitor your sleep in the time leading up to a polysomnography or MSLT test .If the doctor requests this test you will be invited to the centre and provided with a special 'Actiwatch'.
 The Actiwatch is normally worn on the non-dominant wrist and measures movements and light to determine whether you are awake or asleep.
 You will normally use the device for 1-4 weeks and will be asked to keep detailed logs of your sleep and activity during that time.